zautumnz/cozy/README.md

     returns (without the `return` keyword) are possible
 * No top level mutable variables, because all top level variables are exported
 * Parens are optional in for and if conditions
-* No third-party libraries in this codebase; all you need to build is a current version of Go
 * No ternary expressions, switch statements, or pattern matching; if statements are expressions, so they work for the same use cases